Thank you for your interest in the Colorado Educator Loan Forgiveness Program!

 In 2019-2020 CDHE launched the first application cycle and after receiving applications had funding paused as state budgets were impacted by the Covid-19 pandemic which resulted in no loan forgiveness awards for that cycle.

-The 2021-2022 fiscal year will be the first year the program identifies qualified applicants for loan forgiveness and distributes funds.
-We are partnering with Tuition.io to offer a user-friendly online application.
+The 2021-2022 fiscal year will be the first year the program distributes loan forgiveness.

 How to Apply